onminonA/proxy.pac/README.md

 <br>

-### Permanent link to the remote PAC file with proxying of all traffic except for IPs of the Russian Federation (with the exception of some domains):
+### Permanent link to the remote PAC file with proxying of all traffic except for IPs of the Russian Federation (with the exception of some ip and domains):
 [https://raw.githubusercontent.com/onminonA/proxy.pac/main/proxy_without_domains.pac](https://raw.githubusercontent.com/onminonA/proxy.pac/main/proxy_without_domains.pac)
 >**Updated data is checked 1 time in 24 hours.**